starwindz/swos-port/docs/ida2asm.md

 something that can actually be assembled/compiled without errors.

-Even though it started as an assembler conversion tool it can now generate C++ output in addition to the basic MASM x86 format.
+Even though it started as an assembler conversion tool it can now generate C++ output in addition to the basic MASM x86 format which has even become obsolete.
 Having multiple output formats was an idea from the start so it was designed to be easily augmented.

-Aside from conversion, second task is symbol manipulation (importing, exporting, removing, etc.).
+Aside from the conversion, second task is symbol manipulation (importing, exporting, removing, etc.).
 This is specified via a custom format input text file.

 ## Command-line parameters